Numerical Studies on the Radio Afterglows in TDE: Bow Shock: Results and Discussion

-The overall radio emission spectrum is determined by the combined contributions of the BS and the FS (Figure \ref{fig5}).
-As shown in Paper I, the radio flux from the FS increases slowly over time.
-Consequently, the early-time radio emission from the FS is generally weak, unless the CNM density profile is particularly steep (i.e., density index $n > 1.5$).
+{When considering coexisting of bow shock and forward shock, } the overall radio emission spectrum is determined by the combined contributions of {both shocks} (Figure \ref{fig5}).
+As shown in Paper I, the radio flux from the forward shock increases slowly over time, {i.e., $F_{\nu}(t) \propto t^{\Gamma_1}$ for $\nu > \nu_{p}$ where $\Gamma_1 \leq 1.25$ }.
+Consequently, the early-time radio emission from the forward shock is generally weak, {driven by this slow temporal growth where $\Gamma < 1.25$ for typical parameters of $p>2$ and $n \geq 1$. }

-For the BS, its radio flux is determined by the effective covering factor and the cloud's distance $d_c$ (Section \ref{secFlux}).
-If the cloud is located close to the black hole, say 0.03 pc, its BS radio emission may significantly exceed that from the FS.
-The BS typically dominates the high-frequency emission, while the FS dominates the low-frequency emission.
-In model aBFt, the high-frequency flux from the BS greatly exceeds that from the FS by several tens of times at certain times (Figure \ref{fig6}), while the low-frequency of $\nu<\nu_p$ emission is primarily contributed by the FS.
-As a result, the spectrum deviates significantly from the one-zone model and may display a double-peaked feature.
+For the bow shock, its radio flux is determined by the effective covering factor and the cloud's distance $d_c$ (Section \ref{secFlux}).
+If the cloud is located close to the black hole, say 0.03 pc, its bow shock radio emission may significantly exceed that from the forward shock.
+The bow shock typically dominates the high-frequency emission, while the forward shock dominates the low-frequency emission.
+In model aBFt {where both shocks are included}, the high-frequency flux from the bow shock greatly exceeds that from the forward shock by several tens of times at certain times (Figure \ref{fig6}), while the low-frequency of $\nu<\nu_p$ emission is primarily contributed by the forward shock.
+As a result, the spectrum deviates significantly from the one-zone model and may display a double-peaked {or multi-component} feature.
 Furthermore, the low-frequency flux evolves more slowly, while the high-frequency flux varies more rapidly, reflecting the distinct variability characteristics of the two shocks.

 Figure \ref{fig7} presents the results of other close cloud models ($d_c=0.03$ pc), including cases with lower outflow mass (bBFt) and spherical clouds with low covering factors (cBFs, dBFs).
-Notably, even in the case where the BS expected to be weak (model dBFs, with low-mass outflow and low covering factor), the radio flux from the BS can still reach 60\% of the FS flux, resulting in a spectral hardening near $\nu_p$.
-In the other models, the double-peaked feature or the broadening of the synchrotron spectral peak are evident.
+Notably, even in the case where the bow shock expected to be weak (model dBFs, with low-mass outflow and low covering factor), the radio flux from the bow shock can still reach 60\% of the forward shock flux, resulting in a spectral hardening near $\nu_p$.
+In the other models, the {multi-component feature} are evident.